eCircuit Center

 P = ∑ Sn ∙ Δfn (V2)

-Cool Feature You can easily implement this last equation in many SPICE simulators.
-Recalling that ONOISE represents the voltage spectral density, v, simply add the following equation to the plot window.
+Cool Feature You can implement this last equation in many SPICE simulators.
+Recalling that ONOISE represents the voltage spectral density N, simply add the following equation to the plot window.
+In PSPICE, this looks like

 SQRT(SUM(ONOISE*ONOISE))

 The far right of the graph shows the total RMS voltage of your circuit.
-This can be handy for calculating the SNR of your design.
 (NOTE: You might have noticed that the frequency Δfn is absent from the equation above.
-Actually, the SUM function automatically includes the Δfn term.)
+Actually, the SUM function automatically calculates the Δfn term.)

 CIRCUIT INSIGHT Simulate the SPICE file RES_NOISE.CIR with an EAMP gain =1, R1 = R2 = 100k, RLP1 = 100 and CLP1 = 1.59 nF.
 This time add the trace ONOISE to a plot window.
 Now, open a new plot window and add the trace SQRT(SUM(ONOISE*ONOISE)).
 What is the total RMS noise voltage at the highest frequency point of the graph?